-Before you begin a MTS small support group, your Facilitator will ask you to fill out an intake form and interview.
-Your Facilitator can answer all your questions and help you know if you are ready for a group.
+Before you begin a Mending the Soul small support group, your Facilitator will ask you to fill out an intake form and interview.
+Your facilitator can answer all your questions and help you know if you are ready for a group.

 MTS support groups are held in any safe, private space free from interruptions and/or distractions: home, church, or community center.

 A typical group meeting lasts two hours.
 The group commits to start and finish on time each week.
 Participants are also responsible for completing their homework (one workbook chapter per week) prior to coming to group.
 This takes an average of two hours per week to complete.

 Due to the nature of the support group, our recommendation is that men and women meet separately.
 We also recommend that Facilitators are the same gender as participants.